 Provide simulation if necessary.

-Conduct health and safety risk assessment and determine any mitigation measures.

-Conduct specific briefings for the personnel involved in the operations.

-Provide simulation if necessary.

 BUOY DECK MACHINERY AND EQUIPMENT

 Make sure that all buoy tender deck machinery and equipment are maintained and inspected according to national regulations and those of the competent authority.

 Ensure that buoy tender deck machinery and equipment is rated to perform the buoy and mooring operation.